Treatment and support for frontotemporal dementia

 - Getting a diagnosis of frontotemporal dementia

-- You are here: What treatment and support is there for frontotemporal dementia?
+- You are here: Treatment and support for frontotemporal dementia

 Frontotemporal dementia

-There is currently no cure for frontotemporal dementia and the progression of the disease cannot be slowed down.
-Drugs that are commonly used to treat other types of dementia are not recommended for people with FTD.
+There is currently no cure for frontotemporal dementia (FTD) and its progression cannot be slowed down with medicines.
+The medicines commonly used to improve memory and thinking in other types of dementia are not recommended for people with FTD.
+They may even make symptoms worse.

 Support for people with FTD